 Gold Frankincense & Myrrh is a new breed rising; an all-female Beautycore band comprised of a trio of sisters, commonly referred to as GFM.
 Hailing from Jacksonville, Florida, GFM infuses positive, youthful energy into traditional metal styling.
 They have introduced a new genre to the music word by the name of Beautycore which is a mix of hard rock and metalcore, played exclusively by women, and have coined the phrase “we are a new breed rising” from their song Graveyard of Identities.
-The group’s family ties inherently developed a tight musical bond, and began touring in 2014.
+The group began touring in 2014.
 Since then, GFM has been sought out for both Christian and general market events, playing festivals such as Rock the Tarmac, Kingdom Bound, A Not So Silent Night, traditional venues and the Axes and Anchors Cruise.
-GFM just finished the Summer RockFest Tour with Seventh Day Slumber, Random Hero, Scarlet White, and The Protest.
+GFM was a part of the Summer RockFest Tour 2017 with Seventh Day Slumber, Random Hero, Scarlet White, and The Protest.

 GFM’s edgy sound resonates in the familiar dark corners of its metal genre; but with influencers like August Burns Red, Memphis May Fire, and Fit For a King, GFM’s lyrics infuse a positive energy.
 Through their individual journeys, GFM manages to blur the lines of the Christian sub-culture.
 Drawing its name from the original gifts of gold, frankincense and myrrh, GFM proves that while the guitar’s distorted, the message is clear.
 The mission is spreading hope and strength to a dark and hurting age.

 For more on GFM, visit www.thegfmband.com.
-Check them out on all social media: Instagram, Facebook, Twitter, YouTube, Periscope, etc. @thegfmband and iTunes, Spotify, Google Music, etc. @ Gold Frankincense & Myrrh.
-Booking information is available by contacting (904)-303-2783 or at email@example.com.
-All other correspondence should be sent to Gold Frankincense & Myrrh (GFM), 450-106 SR 13 N, #214, Jacksonville, FL 32259, USA.
+Check them out on all social media: Instagram, Facebook, Twitter, YouTube, etc. @thegfmband and iTunes, Spotify, Google Music, etc. @ Gold Frankincense & Myrrh.
+Booking information is available by contacting (904)-303-2783 or at firstname.lastname@example.org.
+All other correspondence should be sent to Gold Frankincense & Myrrh (GFM), 450 SR 13 N Suite 106, Jacksonville, FL 32259, USA.

 Sponsorships & Partnerships: